American cuisine: New England

 The fruits of the region include the Vitis labrusca grapes used in grape juice made by companies such as Welch's, along with jelly, Kosher wine by companies like Mogen David and Manischewitz along with other wineries that make higher quality wines.
 Though not anywhere near as productive a region as the top three apple-producing regions, apples have been a staple of New England foodways since at least the 1640s, and it is here that a very high amount of heirloom varieties are found, many of them gaining renewed interest as part of locavore movements and the re-emergence of cider as a beverage of choice.
 Apples from New England would include varieties imported from their earliest in Europe and a few natives, like Baldwin, Lady, Mother, Pomme Grise, Porter, Roxbury Russet, Rhode Island Greening, Sops of Wine, Hightop Sweet, Peck's Pleasant, Titus Pippin, Westfield-Seek-No-Further, and Duchess of Oldenburg.
-Beach plums a small native species with fruits the size of a pinball, are sought after in summer to make into a jam.
+Beach plum is a small native species with fruits the size of a pinball, which are sought after in summer to make into a jam.
 Cranberries are another fruit indigenous to the region, often collected in autumn in huge flooded bogs.
-Thereafter they are juiced so they can be drunk fresh for breakfast, or dried and incorporated into salads and quickbreads.
+Thereafter, they are juiced to be drunk fresh for breakfast, or dried and incorporated into salads and quickbreads.

 Winter squashes like pumpkin and butternut squashes have been a staple for generations owing to their ability to keep for long periods over icy New England winters and being an excellent source of beta carotene; in summer, they are replaced with pattypan and zucchini, the latter brought to the region by immigrants from Southern Italy a century ago.
-Blueberries are a very common summertime treat owing to them being an important crop, and find their way into muffins, pies and pancakes.
+Blueberries are a very common summertime treat, owing to their importance as a crop, and find their way into muffins, pies and pancakes.

-Historically New England and the other original 13 colonies were major producers of hard cider and the only reason why this changed were that immigrants from Western and Central Europe preferred beer, especially lagers, to apple based alcohol.
-In more recent years cider has made a roaring comeback nationwide, with New England being the first to break out of the box and with many pomologists scouring the woods for abandoned apple trees and heirloom varieties to add to the cider press.
+Historically, New England and the other original 13 colonies were major producers of hard cider, and the only reason why this changed was that immigrants from Western and Central Europe preferred beer, especially lagers, to apple-based alcohol.
+In more recent years, cider has made a roaring comeback nationwide, with New England being the first to break out of the box, and with many pomologists scouring the woods for abandoned apple trees and heirloom varieties to add to the cider press.
 Angry Orchard is a local commercial brand that began in New Hampshire but has since skyrocketed in sales, with other large marques following suit around the land.